philippajrobbins-cell/SoundVisualiser/README.md

 - [Features](#-Features)
 - [Installation](#-Installation)
 - [Contact](#-Contact)
--

 # Overview

-An interactive animation that recives sound and displays it in a unqiue way.

-is an interactive, data-driven prototype that transforms live sound into motion and colour.
+Sound Visualiser is an interactive, data-driven prototype that transforms live sound into motion and colour.
 Developed in **Processing (Java mode)** using the **Minim** audio library, the program visualises microphone input through a single animated circle.

 As the sound grows louder, the circle expands and changes colour from green to orange and red, representing safe, caution, and danger sound levels.